Lake Tahoe Facts You May Not Have Known

 Does Lake Tahoe ever freeze?

 Emerald Bay, a relatively shallow part of the lake, freezes in some years.
-The rest of the lake never freezes.
+The rest of the lake never freezes, with two minor exceptions.

 Why?
 It's a function of the temperature of the lake's surface waters.
 Because Lake Tahoe has a high volume to surface area ratio, it does not lose nearly as much heat in the winter as a shallow lake does.